Macmod/pwnable-writeups/README.md

 ## Todo

-1. `memcpy` writeup.
-2. Do `unlink` and its writeup.
+1. Do `unlink` and its writeup.
-3. Translate to portuguese.
+2. Translate to portuguese.

 ----
 ## Tips